joshc-jpg/joshc-jpg.github.io/README.md

 # joshc-jpg.github.io
 A place to publish CCT360 content.
+This is going to host my content.